miguelcordovam/adidas-wishlist-challenge/backend/README.md

 3. This endpoint is configured inside Oauth2 client from Spring Oauth2 Client, and will invoke Google server.

-4. Once Google authenticate this user, it will call the callback endpoint.
-This application will create a JWT token and send it back to the frontend.
+4. Once Google authenticates this user, it will call the callback endpoint.
+This backend application will create a JWT token and send it back to the frontend.

 5. This will hit **http://localhost:3000/oauth2/redirect** in frontend.
 Look at **App.js** where routes